dli-invest/fin_news_nlp/README.md

 # fin_news_nlp
 Financial nlp project to scan news sites for information built using spacy, fastapi, scrapy, cookercutter and various news sources.
+Also scan for breaking news.

 ## NLP